janberner/AuditingTutorial/README.md

 ```
 cleos wallet import
 ```
-enter private Key.
+enter private key.
 Now that your wallet holds the private key you can use the public key to e.g. create accounts.
 You will need this private key later in the tutorial.
 In the next step we import the EOSIO development key, note this key shouldn´t be used for production since it is publicly known.
 Type again